 - Hard Cheese (Look for the ones with 0g carbs)

 - Cream Cheese

-- Full Cream Yogurt (Preferably Greek)
+- Full Cream Yogurt (Preferably Greek and zero added sugar)

 - Half and Half (Trader Joe’s has one with 0g carbs as well)